unoplatform/uno/doc/articles/features/windows-system-power.md

 uid: Uno.Features.WSPower
 ---

-# Uno Support for Windows.System.Power APIs
+# Windows.System.Power APIs

+> [!TIP]
+> This article covers Uno-specific information for `Windows.System.Power` namespace.
+For a full description of the feature and instructions on using it, consult the UWP documentation: https://learn.microsoft.com/en-us/uwp/api/windows.system.power

+ * You can use the `Windows.System.Power.PowerManager` class to query the battery and charging status of the device and subscribe to the related events when these change.

 ## `PowerManager`

-You can use the `Windows.System.Power.PowerManager` class to query the battery and charging status of the device and subscribe to the related events when these change.

 **Legend**
   - ✔️  Supported